52 Rare & Scarce Moth species recorded at Rough Bank

 its larval foodplant is Common Rock-rose.
 Adults (photos below, male on left) are mostly found in May and June.

 uncertain, Rock-rose is thought to be a possibility.
-Recorded from late May to early July, adults are very
+Recorded from mid May to early July, adults are very

 variable in both size (wingspan 22 - 32mm) and shade of brown, with some specimens much darker